Camden County, New Jersey: Primary and secondary education

 Roman Catholic Diocese of Camden operates area Catholic schools.

 Arts and culture

 Fine and performing arts

 The Ritz Theater in Haddon Township, constructed in 1927 and listed on the National Register of Historic Places, hosts theater performances and film festivals.

 Symphony in C was established as The Haddonfield Symphony in 1952 and is based on the campus of Rutgers University-Camden.

 Perkins Center for the Arts has locations in Moorestown and Collingswood.

 The Scottish Rite Auditorium in Collingswood, recognized on the American Institute of Architects's list of "150 Best Buildings and Places" in New Jersey, hosts national music and theater performances.

+The Walter K. Gordon Theater at Rutgers University-Camden hosts student and other productions.

+The South Camden Theater features plays and other works throughout the year with a focus on local playwrights and actors.

+The Stedman Gallery at Rutgers University-Camden houses works of local, national, and international artists.